ontherays/smartFaceRecognistionAWS/Dashboard/README.md

+The repo for this dashboard is available here: https://github.com/19Jal/attendance-amplify-app

 Dashboard URL: [main.d18ccseljr9vyz.amplifyapp.com](https://main.d18ccseljr9vyz.amplifyapp.com/)

 The dashboard is made using React hosted on AWS Amplify.
 At the moment, the dashboard website is static, does not currently interact with AWS' DynamoDB, and not mobile-friendly.